 This sheet is about exposure to measles, mumps, and rubella in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on published research studies.
+It should not take the place of medical care and advice from your healthcare providers.

 Measles (rubeola), mumps, and rubella (German measles, three-day measles) are viral diseases that are mostly spread from person to person through coughing and sneezing.
-The measles virus can stay in the air for up to two hours after an infected person has sneezed or coughed and can be spread to others even when the infected person is no longer in the area.
-Mumps can also be spread from close contact activities (such as playing sports) and from coming into contact with an infected person’s saliva (sharing cups, kissing, etc.).
+The measles virus can stay in the air for up to two hours after an infected person has sneezed or coughed and can spread to others even when the infected person is no longer in the area.
+Mumps can also be spread through close contact activities (such as playing sports) and from contact with an infected person’s saliva (sharing cups, kissing, etc.).
 Rubella can be spread by coughing and sneezing.
-If someone has rubella during pregnancy, it can be passed to the developing fetus.
+If a woman has rubella during pregnancy, it can be passed to the developing fetus.
 Serious problems can occur with these viruses, including pneumonia, meningitis, deafness, and death.

 Outbreaks of measles and mumps still happen in the U.S., especially in areas where vaccination rates are not high enough to protect the population.
 Rubella is no longer constantly present (endemic) in the U.S. but can be brought into the country by people who get infected in other countries.
 Once a person has been infected with measles, mumps, or rubella, it is rare for them to get sick from the virus again.